Dasors/comPST/README.md

 # comPST
 Simple PowerShell script to access COM Port.
-The defaul configration can be edited in the file
+The default configration can be edited in the file

 After connect, use: